Bidens report $600,000 in income in 2020

 In addition to releasing their federal income tax return, the Bidens also released their Delaware income tax return, which shows they paid $28,794 in state income tax.
 The first lady, who teaches at a community college in Virginia, also released her Virginia income tax return, in which she reported paying $443 in taxes.

 The first couple reported $56,057 in itemized deductions on their return.
 It included $30,704 in gifts to 10 different charities.
 At the same time, the Bidens also took a $10,000 deduction for state and local taxes.
-That comes as a bipartisan group of lawmakers are pushing to repeal the so-called SALT deduction cap, which hits owners of more expensive homes hard because it limits their mortgage interest deduction to $10,000.
-While the White House has indicated it is open to repealing the cap if lawmakers come up with a way to pay for it.
-A repeal of the deduction cap would benefit Mr. Biden and the first lady, who would have been able to deduct more than $90,000 in state and local taxes.
-In total, the Bidens expected federal tax refund is $4,649.
+While the White House has indicated it is open to repealing the cap if lawmakers come up with a way to pay for it, a repeal of the deduction cap would benefit Mr. Biden and the first lady, who would have been able to deduct more than $90,000 in state and local taxes.
+In total, the Bidens' expected federal tax refund is $4,649.

 Meanwhile, Vice President Kamala Harris and second gentleman Doug Emhoff also released their 2020 federal income tax return, marking 17 years that Harris has publicly released her returns.